jonesor/StatsTeaching/SummaryStats/LawOfLargeNumbers.md

-BB817 - Planning and evaluation of biological experiments
+BB839 - Planning and evaluation of biological studies
 -------------------------

 Law of Large Numbers